How to Protect Yourself in the Event of a Crash

 The law requires drivers to have auto insurance and share this information with others involved in a crash.
 You will want to obtain the other drivers’ car insurance providers and policy numbers, and the make, model, color, and license plate of the other cars.
 If possible, get a copy of the other drivers’ license information.
 Most of this will be in the officer’s crash report or covered by the photographs you take.

 Go To The Doctor

-For reasons that your lawyer can explain later, it is preferable that you see in-network providers through your health insurance.
-If you do not have health insurance or are limited by the potential providers in your area, there are doctors who specialize in injury care and do not require up front payment.
+For reasons that your car accident lawyer can explain later, it is preferable that you see in-network providers through your health insurance.
+If you do not have health insurance or are limited by the potential providers in your area, there are doctors who specialize in injury care and do not require an upfront payment.
 Again, you should speak with your lawyer about this.

 Contact your Insurance Carrier

 Promptly notify your automobile insurance company of the crash.
 Failing to do so could potentially leave you personally responsible for injuries and damages caused by the crash.
 Also, depending on the type of coverage you have, you might want your insurance company to handle the repair of your vehicle.
 Getting your car repaired is important to your future safety when using the car.

 Also, talk to your automobile insurance provider about coverage that protects you when the other driver does not have enough insurance or any insurance.
 There is coverage that will pay your medical bills regardless of who is at fault for the crash.
 You should also look into GAP coverage in case your car is totaled because you will only be paid the fair market value of the car and not the amount left on your loan.